dabrahams/swift/docs/StringManifesto.md

 `StringProtocol` and `TextProtocol` are not very inspiring names, but I can't think of better ones.

+### `StaticString`

+`StaticString` was added as a byproduct of standard library developed and kept around because it seemed useful, but it was never truly *designed* for client programmers.
+We need to decide what happens with it.

 <!-- Local Variables: -->
 <!-- eval: (buffer-face-mode 1) -->